mbuczko/cerber-oauth2-provider/README.md

 `(create-client [grants redirects & {:keys [info scopes enabled? approved? id secret]}])`

 Used to create new OAuth client, where:
-- `grants` is vector of allowed grants: "authorization\_code", "token", "password", "client\_credentials".
+- `grants` is vector of allowed grant types: "authorization\_code", "token", "password", "client\_credentials".
 At least one grant needs to be provided.
 - `redirects` is a validated vector of approved redirect-uris.
 Note that for security reasons redirect-uri passed along with token request should match one of these entries.
 - `info` is a non-validated info string (typically client's app name or URL to client's homepage)
 - `scopes` is vector of OAuth scopes that client may request an access to